memeowteam/Notebook/README.md

 * **uninitialized data**: global variables, static variables uninitialized or initialized to 0
 * **heap**: dynamic memory allocation (forget deallocation cause **Memory leak**)
 * **stack**: automatic variable storage, function frame (runout of *stack memory* cause **Stack overflow**)

+**Notice**: memory layout in C is not memory layout in computer, this will be discussed in Operating Systems part

 ## 1.4.
 Volatile keyword
 **volatile**: used to indicate to the compiler that a variable's value may change unexpectedly \